cldf-datasets/szetosinitic/README.md

-# Converting a Chinese Structure Dataset to CLDF
+# Chinese Structure Dataset from Szeto et al.'s (2018) paper in CLDF-Format

 ## Notes on the dataset